katewang1/Employee_Attrition_Analysis/README.md

 ## Findings
 Not shockingly, the data is telling us that those who are paid more generally make more money.
 C.R.E.A.M.
-But we did notice a few more interesting patterns about the income data when compared to outside data.
+But we did notice more interesting patterns about the income data when compared to outside data.
 (Discuss importance of employee engagement, include outside visualizations)

 We found that younger employees and employees and closer to the start of their career were more likley to leave their job, likely to leave to pursue other opportunities in the beginning their careers.
 (Discuss findings of visualizations more in depth).

 (Discuss overtime and Distance from Home.)

+Absense of false negatives were important to us in this case, because we wanted to ensure no employees were slipping through the cracks.
+Sensitivity more imprtant than precision.

 While attrition is a problem that effects every industry, use of our predictive models and findings are most helpful for large-scale organizations, where individual sentiment often flies under the radar and employees fall through the cracks.